ninjacoderz/snack_sdl2_with_modern_C-/README.md

         The project makes use of references in function declarations.
         The project follows the Rule of 5.
 I implement Rule Of Five for snake and roadblock The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+        The project uses smart pointers instead of raw pointers.

 	Blocks will have blue color (  0, 0, 255, 255 )
     Update Renderer to draw block Renderer::RenderBlock
     When snake hit block, the game is over:  Game::DetectCollision